-Behind The Scenes ‘Game Of Thrones’ Video Reveals That Fake Snow Was Used In Daenerys’ Vision Not Ash
+Behind-The-Scenes ‘Game Of Thrones’ Video Reveals That Fake Snow Was Used In Daenerys’ Vision, Not Ash

 Now, some might argue that perhaps the crew had no idea about Dany’s ending because the showrunners were hiding it.

-But as a video on The Talking Thrones Youtube channel, as Emilia Clarke, the actress who plays Daenerys, walks around in this fake snow, you can hear the theme song for the White Walkers is playing in the background.
+But as a video on The Talking Thrones Youtube channel shows, as Emilia Clarke, the actress who plays Daenerys, walks around in this fake snow, you can hear that the theme song for the White Walkers is playing in the background.
 This seems like a signal to the audience that we are meant to associate the scene with them and not with the Mother Of Dragons.

-Unfortunately for the people who hate the abrupt Mad Queen transition, it can’t be changed although there’s a petition out there that’s trying to make it happen.
+Unfortunately for the people who hate the abrupt Mad Queen transition, it can’t be changed, although there’s a petition out there that’s trying to make it happen.
 It’s on Change.org and currently has well over 600,000 signatures

 “David Benioff and D.B.
 Weiss have proven themselves to be woefully incompetent writers when they have no source material (i.e. the books) to fall back on,” the call to action reads.
 “This series deserves a final season that makes sense.
 Subvert my expectations and make it happen, HBO!”